MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-semantic-functions.md

 This article covers semantic functions and how they can help data scientists and data engineers discover functions that are relevant to the FabricDataFrame or FabricSeries on which they're working.

-Semantic functions are available in the default runtime when using Fabric, and there is no need to install it.
-If you want to be sure you are using the most updated version of semantic link you can run the command:
+For Spark 3.4 and above, Semantic link is available in the default runtime when using Fabric, and there is no need to install it.
+If you are using Spark 3.3 or below, or if you want to update to the most recent version of Semantic Link, you can run the command:

 ` ` ` python
 %pip install -U semantic-link